pm-harshad-mane/Diagrams/PubMaticUserSyncup_Iframe.md

         PugM->>PugM: Select the DSP pixels to execute, Check consent, Replace Macros PugM->>PugM: Mark pixels as executed
-        PugM->>UserSync: Send the URLs to be execueted in iframe/image tags, TPC are set UserSync->>Page: Set PubMatic UserCookie
+        PugM->>UserSync: Send the URLs to be execueted in iframe/image tags, TPC are set UserSync->>Page: Set TPC PubMatic UserCookie
-        UserSync->>UserSync: Wrap the pixels as needed in iframe or image tag and execute them UserSync->>DSP: Pixel executes and DSP end-point is triggered DSP->>DSP: Check consent
+        UserSync->>Page: Set TPC PubMatic SyncRTB cookie to track which pixels are selected UserSync->>UserSync: Wrap each DSP pixel in iframe or image tag and execute UserSync->>DSP: Pixel executes and DSP end-point is triggered DSP->>DSP: Check consent
         DSP->>DSP: Set User ID cookie if not present,